mderie/Sweet/README.md

 Roadmap
 -------

 Fix all the issues linked to dll hell ?
+Done, issues where due to bad string conversions :(

 Achievements
 ------------

 Made in one day !
+A bit more in order to fix the known issues.

 License
 -------